 Blockchain technology has the potential to prevent fraudulent activity and there are startups that are promising to introduce blockchain technology within their platforms to combat the shortcomings created by the centralization of prize disbursement.
 These solutions can also be applied to the gambling side of eSports.

 Mr. Bracken Darrell, CEO of Logitech international INC told CNBC that eSports has the potential to be part of the Olympics.
 He even said it could become the biggest sport in the world.
-With that, gambling and sportsbooks platforms seem poised to find a way into this growing segment within the industry, and blockchain-powered platforms will have the edge, especially because the gaming crowd is tech savvy.
+With that, gambling and sports betting platforms seem poised to find a way into this growing segment within the industry, and blockchain-powered platforms will have the edge, especially because the gaming crowd is tech savvy.

 Logitech’s Bet on eSports